blockterms/whitepaper/README.md

 |timely_frequency|daily, weekly, monthly, every N days|
 |max_upper_limit|This is the total maximum amount that will ever be transferred to this partner.
 After that point the partnership ends.|

-Once this percentage partnership ends, proportional increase for other percentage partners or this funds get collected to specific addresses
+Once this percentage partnership ends, proportional increase for other percentage partners or this funds get collected to specific addresses.

 #### Time Varying Flat Fees Partnership